Photo Editing Software

 Preview is a program that is factory installed on all Macintosh computers.
 It has been a part of the Macintosh operating system for many years.
 The main intent of the program is to allow people using Macintosh computers to view many different types of files such as drawings, paintings, photographs, word processing and PDF documents.

 If you open a photograph file with Preview and then search through all of the menus you will discover that the program has some basic photo editing capabilities.
-For example, the Show Inspector item in the Tools menu lists the answers to all of the technical questions about the camera settings for a particular photo that other photographers might ask you at a camera club meeting.
+One interesting item in the Tools menu is Show Inspector.
+It lists the answers to all of the technical questions about the camera settings for a particular photo that other photographers might ask you at a camera club meeting.

 - XnView MP